MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/kasan.md

 ---
 title: Kernel Address Sanitizer
-description: The Kernel Address Sanitizer is a bug-detection technology supported on Windows Drivers that allows to detect several classes of illegal memory accesses.
+description: The Kernel Address Sanitizer is a bug detection technology supported by Windows drivers that enables you to detect several classes of illegal memory accesses.
 keywords:
 - Kernel Address Sanitizer
 - KASAN
 - verifying drivers WDK
-ms.date: 10/03/2024
+ms.date: 10/31/2024
 ---

 # Kernel Address Sanitizer (KASAN)

-The Kernel Address Sanitizer, or _KASAN_, is a bug-detection technology supported on Windows kernel drivers that allows to detect several classes of illegal memory accesses, such as buffer overflows and use-after-frees.
-It requires you to enable KASAN on your system, and to recompile your kernel driver with a specific MSVC compiler flag.
+The Kernel Address Sanitizer (KASAN), is a bug detection technology supported on Windows kernel drivers that enables you to detect several classes of illegal memory accesses, such as buffer overflows and use-after-free events.
+It requires you to enable KASAN on your system, and recompile your kernel driver with a specific MSVC compiler flag.

-## Pre-requisites for KASAN
+## Pre-requisites

 In order to use KASAN, you need: